 Tap back, oblique, tap back, push up, left, right, left, right.
 It makes us tired to just write that sentence, and these are just a few of the moves and sequences Alex incorporates into her sprint heavy, fast-paced class.
 You will sweat, that is if you can keep up!
 Her go-to mantra is “You get out what you put in,” and if you follow her lead, you will leave feeling damn GOOD.
-The studio is about the most “posh” place in Williamsburg, even with the influx of trendy workout spots opening around the area.
+SoulCycle Williamsburg is about the most “posh” place in the neighborhood, even with the influx of trendy workout spots opening around the area.
 From the abundance of included amenities to the calming candlelit spin studio, you will forget you are in a neighborhood dominated by warehouses and actual artist lofts (Williamsburg ain’t the UES or West Village), even though you’ll be surrounded by edgy/hip, Williamsburg residents.

 This class is a NON-stop dance party and at times bordered on chaotic.
 Whoever thought that sprinting your heart out while tapping back at the same time was possible?
 In Alex’s class, there is no shortage of difficult choreography.
 Her class begins with one warm up song, but that’s about all there is for easy.
 The majority of songs included 60 second sprints, with little recovery.
 We did increase resistance for one hill, but most of the class was medium resistance, out of the saddle, and fast-paced.
 We would’ve liked more of a balance between speed work and strength/conditioning.
 Alex eventually caved in and turned on the fans, but only when the pack was sweating so much that the mirrors had completely fogged – we recommend wearing a tee or tank to survive the heat!